-Given the bottom elevation, EFDC+ computes the propeller wash velocities at the bottom (water-sediment interface) for each sub-grid point using the approach described in Chapter 2.
+Given the bottom elevation, the EFDC+ propeller wash module computes the propeller wash velocities at the bottom (water-sediment interface) for each sub-grid point using the approach described in Chapter 2.
 Figure 3.4 presents a vertical side view of conceptual diagrams summarizing the velocity formulations for the three propeller wash zones and indicating sub-grid points for velocity computation at the water-sediment bed interface.

-For ships with multiple propellers, EFDC+ computes the propeller wash velocity field for each propeller separately, then superposes them according to the distance between propellers.
-In this case, the ship with multiple propellers still has a single sub-grid mesh, indicating the velocity caused by multiple propellers.
+For ships with multiple propellers, the EFDC+ propeller wash module computes the propeller wash velocity field for each propeller separately, then superposes them according to the distance between propellers.
+In this case, a ship with multiple propellers still has a single sub-grid mesh, indicating the velocity caused by multiple propellers.
 Figure 3.5 illustrates the superposition process for a two-propeller ship from a vertical back view.